MaiXiaochai/Tools/README.md

 # Tools
-Some funcations or classes which are used commonly.
+Some functions and classes which are used commonly.